WHO: Students Ages 6-18, Students will be divided into Upper and Lower Forms

-WHAT: Two sessions per month of Movement (50 minutes) and Art Intensive (50 minutes)
+WHAT: Two sessions per term of Outdoor Games (33 minutes), Art Intensive (33 minutes) and Choir (33 minutes)

 WHERE: Loft & Field Farm